Vega Build Flavors

 LOG_LEVEL=error

-Make sure you add the right api endpoints, env detail and debug modes as required to the rest of your environment files we created above
+Make sure you add the correct API endpoints, environment details, and debug modes to the rest of your environment files.

-• Adds build scripts for all environments (qa, debug, beta, prod)
+• Build scripts for all environments (QA, debug, beta, prod)

 • Both debug and release build options